mcfnord/rml/src/dishonest.md

 out as it played, perhaps because in the recording, she sounded bored and annoyed (she always sounds annoyed).
 After it played, she confirmed her 4-of-5 fear metric, and repeated a dorky line, "We don't know what he's capable of!"
 We do know she's capable of going from bored to terrified sometime *after* calling the police on the non-emergency contact line.
-And we know the Prosecutor must have reviewed this evidence that strongly contradicted her claim of mortal fear.
+And we know the prosecutor must have reviewed this evidence that strongly contradicted her claim of mortal fear.
 Isn't that what Mark meant by _ongoing investigation?_

 ## Dishonest dad